 EcoCAMHS workstream: exploring how we deliver excellent practice in mental health care for children and young people whilst keeping nature and climate in mind

+We are affiliated with the RCPsych Planetary Health and Sustainability Committee.
 We are members of the CAP Faculty who are concerned about the degradation of the natural world and the impact on children and young people.
 Sharing values of social justice, participation and holistic care, we want to change our practice to benefit people and planet.

 - Take a breath and write down a commitment to yourself: Whatever you care most deeply about, will be affected by this crisis.
 Commit to finding out how.